tammets/H5P.ColoringBook/README.md

 This content type enables:
 - Teachers to upload outline images for coloring
-- Customisable drawing tools
+- Customisable drawing tools and colors
-- Students to color images using brush, eraser, and fill tools
+- Students to color images using various tools, including brush, eraser, fill, and text
+- Students can load their own images and download their creations
+- Fullscreen mode for an immersive experience
 - Responsive design for all devices

 ## Features

 - **Simple Editor Interface**: Upload an image and configure available colors and tools
 - **Interactive Student View**:
-  - Brush, eraser, and fill tools
+  - Brush, eraser, fill, and text tools
   - Adjustable brush size
   - Fixed color palette
   - Instructions display
+  - **Undo/Redo**: Revert or reapply changes with a history stack
+  - **Load Image**: Upload and color your own images
+  - **Download Image**: Save your colored artwork as a PNG file
+  - **Fullscreen Mode**: Toggle fullscreen for an immersive coloring experience
 - **Responsive Design**: Works on both desktop and mobile devices

 ## Installation